Stable isotope: Still-unobserved decay

 It is expected that improvement of experimental sensitivity will allow discovery of very mild radioactivity of some isotopes now considered stable.
 For example, in 2003 it was reported that bismuth-209 (the only primordial isotope of bismuth) is very mildly radioactive, with half-life (1.9 ± 0.2) × 10^{19} yr, confirming earlier theoretical predictions from nuclear physics that bismuth-209 would very slowly alpha decay.

 Isotopes that are theoretically believed to be unstable but have not been observed to decay are termed observationally stable.
 Currently there are 105 "stable" isotopes which are theoretically unstable, 40 of which have been observed in detail with no sign of decay, the lightest in any case being ^{36}Ar.
-Many "stable" nuclides are "metastable" in that they would release energy if they were to decay, and are expected to undergo very rare kinds of radioactive decay, including double beta decay.
+Many "stable" nuclides are metastable but have not been observed to decay, and are expected to undergo very rare kinds of radioactive decay, including double beta decay.

 146 nuclides from 62 elements with atomic numbers from 1 (hydrogen) to 66 (dysprosium) except 43 (technetium), 61 (promethium), 62 (samarium), and 63 (europium) are theoretically stable to any kind of nuclear decay — except for the theoretical possibility of proton decay, which has never been observed despite extensive searches for it; and spontaneous fission (SF), which is theoretically possible for the nuclides with atomic mass numbers ≥ 93, that is all those with atomic numbers ≥ 41.

 Besides SF, other theoretical decay routes for heavier elements include: